 The South Florida Bulls emblem is a stylized letter “U,” harmoniously transformed into a bull’s head with characteristic, elegantly curved horns.
 The horns, raised and spread outward, add dynamism to the logo and symbolize the sports team’s confidence, strength, and competitive spirit, qualities conveyed to spectators and rivals alike.

 The team began using the bull image in the 1960s to represent the region’s character and its traditions of livestock farming and rodeos, which are prevalent in the state.
-Due to their soft yet clear lines, the bull’s horns in the logo highlight the players’ pursuit of victory and sporting passion, simultaneously associated with power and endurance.
+With their soft yet clear lines, the bull’s horns in the logo highlight the players’ pursuit of victory and sporting passion, while also evoking power and endurance.

 GNU

-The GNU logo features a friendly and slightly ironic image of a wildebeest (gnu) with large, expressively curved horns, which appear almost fantastical due to their vivid, sharp, and zigzagging lines.
+The GNU logo features a friendly, slightly ironic image of a wildebeest (gnu) with large, expressively curved horns that appear almost fantastical because of their vivid, sharp, zigzagging lines.
 Serving as the project’s symbol since its founding by Richard Stallman in 1983, the wildebeest reflects the free and open nature of the developer community behind free software creation.

-The name “GNU” is a recursive acronym meaning “GNU’s Not Unix,” emphasizing the independence and freedom of the operating system it was developed for.
+The name “GNU” is a recursive acronym that means “GNU’s Not Unix,” emphasizing the operating system’s independence and freedom.
 The wildebeest’s calm facial expression and broadly spread horns symbolize openness and collective creativity, the project’s foundation.
-The antelope’s horns in the logo underline the image of a purposeful yet free animal, thus expressing the ideals of free software and the global community united by this cause.
+The antelope’s horns in the logo underscore the image of a purposeful yet free animal, thereby expressing the ideals of free software and a global community united by this cause.

 Chicago Bulls

 The famous Chicago Bulls emblem is built around the aggressive and confident image of a red bull with powerful, upward-pointing horns.
-The white horns with contrasting red tips create a visual sharpness effect, highlighting the competitive character and resilience of the team on the basketball court.
+The white horns with contrasting red tips add visual sharpness, highlighting the team’s competitive spirit and resilience on the basketball court.

-Founded in 1966, the team’s bull symbolism represents strength, power, and perseverance necessary for sports success.
+Founded in 1966, the team’s use of the bull symbolizes the strength, power, and perseverance necessary for sports success.
 The logo was created by American artist Dean Wessel, who successfully visually conveyed the untamed spirit of basketball.
 The image’s expressiveness and emotional intensity make the Bulls’ emblem recognizable even to those unfamiliar with sports.
 An interesting feature is how the logo appears when inverted: in that position, some perceive a robot or character, turning the Chicago Bulls symbol into a topic of discussion and adding extra popularity among fans.

 Texas Longhorns

-The Texas Longhorns logo is formed around the image of the Texas Longhorn bull, famous for its distinctive and extremely long horns.
+The Texas Longhorns logo is centered on the image of the Texas Longhorn bull, famous for its distinctive, extremely long horns.
 These horns serve as an essential symbol of Texas, embodying the character, independence, and power traditionally associated with the region’s history and culture.

 The emblem combines an outlined image of a longhorn’s head, executed in a strict black-and-white style with confidently spread horns, and the word “TEXAS” positioned above them in an arc.
 The team’s history spans over a century, dating back to 1893.
 Over this period, the horns became integral to its symbolism, emphasizing the fighting spirit, strength of character, and Texas traditions valued by team supporters and state residents.
 Visually, the horns represent energy and assertiveness, reinforcing the emblem’s perception as a symbol of athletic ambition and regional pride.